Exact predicates, exact constructions and combinatorics for mesh CSG: Introduction and previous work

 This article introduces an algorithmic pipeline depicted in Figure \ref{fig:CSG_overview}.
 Given an input polygon soup, the algorithm computes the co-re\-fi\-ne\-ment \secref{sec:corefinement}, based on an exact constrained Delaunay triangulation constructed in each facet that has intersections \secref{sec:CDT2d}.
 Then, the algorithm creates the Weiler model \secref{sec:Weiler}, that represents all the radial relations around the non-manifold intersection edges as well as the volumetric relations between the regions delimited by the surfaces.
 Finally, from the input boolean expression, a classification algorithm selects the triangular facets that belong to the boundary of the result \secref{sec:classify}.
 In addition, an optional step merges and re-triangulates co-planar facets \secref{sec:simplify}.
 To exactly represent the intersection points, I implemented and tested two different arithmetic kernels \secref{sec:arithmetics}.
 One is based on arithmetic expansions \secref{sec:expansions}, and the other one on multi-precision floating point arithmetics \secref{sec:mpfloat}.
 Both are pre-filtered using interval arithmetics.
 The uniqueness of the Delaunay triangulation is ensured, even in configurations with cocyclic points, by using symbolic perturbations.
 This ensures that regions overlapped by multiple coplanar input facets are coherently and uniquely triangulated.
-Finally, I tested the method and compared with previous work \secref{sec:tests}, on the existing ``thingi10K'' dataset for the co-refinement algorithm, \secref{sec:thingi10K} and on a new ``thingiCSG'' dataset together with an OpenSCAD compatible CSG engine, both made publicly available\footnote{see links at the end of this article}, to test the full CSG pipeline on a variety of interesting examples featuring different types of ``pathologies'' \secref{sec:thingiCSG}.
+Finally, I tested the method and compared with previous work \secref{sec:tests}, on the existing ``thingi10K'' dataset for the co-refinement algorithm, \secref{sec:thingi10K} and on a new ``thingiCSG'' dataset together with an OpenSCAD compatible CSG engine, both made publicly available\footnote{both publicly available, as well as the main algorithm and the arithmetic kernel based on expansions, see links at the end of the article.}, to test the full CSG pipeline on a variety of interesting examples featuring different types of ``pathologies'' \secref{sec:thingiCSG}.